cgrindel/renovate_bzlmod_support/design.md

 A [local_path_override] declaration will be ignored.
 Any relevant version upgrades for the original [bazel_dep] will processed.

+#### Dependency Update

+_NOTE: I have [questions out] to the Renovate community looking for advice on when to implement any of [the optional update functions for a manager]._

 <!--

 > TODO (grindel): Use [getRangeStrategy](https://github.com/renovatebot/renovate/blob/main/docs/development/adding-a-package-manager.md#getrangestrategyconfig-optional)